emrgnt-cmplxty/fermi/docs/0.old/basics/hackathon-guide.md

 1) Now that you have an account, test out a simple `testnet` app and interact with the blockchain.
 Try out [Guest Book](https://near-examples.github.io/guest-book/) and sign and send your first transaction on the blockchain.

-2) Look around in [Axion Explorer](https://explorer.testnet.near.org).
-Here you can search for all transactions and blocks produced on Axion.
+2) Look around in [Fermi Explorer](https://explorer.testnet.near.org).
+Here you can search for all transactions and blocks produced on Fermi.
 Try searching for the account you just created and see the transactions you've created with Guest Book.

 3) Try running your first `near-cli` command: [`near login`](/docs/tools/near-cli#near-login).
-This will redirect you to your Axion Wallet and save your `testnet` account keys locally. _Look for them in a hidden file under your HOME folder (`~/.near-credentials`)_
+This will redirect you to your Fermi Wallet and save your `testnet` account keys locally. _Look for them in a hidden file under your HOME folder (`~/.near-credentials`)_

-4) Head to [Axion Examples](https://near.dev) and test out some example applications.
+4) Head to [Fermi Examples](https://near.dev) and test out some example applications.
 You can clone and play around with the code or simply click on the Gitpod button to launch an online instance!

 ## Understanding Smart Contracts {#understanding-smart-contracts}